 The seed is very small.
 In fact, it resembles dust.
 While this is a very hardy little perennial, you must realize that it cannot tolerate the freeze-thaw cycle during germination.
 Being from South Africa, it needs to be planted during warm weather.

 Wait to sow your seeds until after the final hard frost.
 Late spring is the best time to plant Hardy Ice Plant.
 The seeds will germinate very quickly and bloom before the end of the summer.

 If you live in a colder region, you should start the seeds indoors and plant your seedlings outside in early summer.
 They will need to be fully established to make it through the first winter.

 Local Natives Can Be Delightful Perennials

 For the very best and easiest planting of perennials from seed, it pays to get to know your native plants.
 Wildflowers and attractive types of greenery that grow naturally in your area will have the very best chance of doing well in your yard and garden year after year.

-Many native plants are good looking and edible.
-Some are even super foods!
-For this reason, in addition to planting native seed, you should also take a judicious approach to yard and garden care.
+Many native plants are good-looking and edible.
+Some are even superfoods!
+For this reason, in addition to planting native seeds, you should also take a judicious approach to yard and garden care.